yoshisuga/MAME4iOS/iOS-res/skins/README.md

 Name                    | Description
 ----------------------- | -------------------------------------
-background              | background of the whole app, tiled image border                  | border image, drawn around the game screen. stick-U                 | image of the joystick ball UP stick-D                 | image of the joystick ball DOWN
+background              | background of the whole app, tiled image, fullscreen portrait or landscape border                  | border image, drawn around the game screen. stick-U                 | image of the joystick ball UP stick-D                 | image of the joystick ball DOWN